cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

   * `sources`
-    List of CIDR formatted ranges and instance tags which will be permitted to connect to targets by this rule e.g.:
+    List of CIDR formatted ranges and instance tags that will be permitted by this rule to connect to targets. e.g.:
       - 10.100.101.0/24
       - a-tag

     *required* None
   * `additional_settings`
-    Additional setting for firewall
+    Additional setting for the firewall.

     *default:* {}
   * `name`
     Optional security group name.
-By default it will be network name plus node name.
+By default it will be the network name plus node name.

     *default:*
   * `allowed`
-    Dictionary of allowed ports per protocol, in the form
+    Dictionary of allowed ports for each protocol, in the form
       protocol: [port, ...]
-    If no ports are specified then all ports are opened for that protocol eg:
+    If no ports are specified, all ports are opened for that protocol. eg:
       tcp: 80, 443
       udp:

     *required* None
   * `gcp_config`
-    A dictionary of values to pass to authenticate with the Google Cloud Platform API.
+    A dictionary of values to pass, to authenticate with the Google Cloud Platform API.

     *default:* {}
   * `target_tags`
-    List of target tags this rule should apply to.
-If no tags are specified, it will apply to all instances in the network
+    List of target tags to which this rule should apply.
+If no tags are specified, it will apply to all instances in the network.

     *default:* []
   * `use_external_resource`
-    Indicate whether the resource exists or if Cloudify should create the resource.
+    Indicates whether the resource exists, or if Cloudify should create the resource.

     *type:* boolean
     *default:* False